 Watch the video to learn more about the chicken’s digestive system:

 What Causes Chickens to Fart?

-Even though you still find the thought of chickens farting strange, it is inevitable.
+Even though some people find the thought of chickens farting strange, it is a natural process.
 Similar to humans and other animals, it is a common occurrence in each of our everyday lives.
 If your chickens experience any stress from farting, then try to give them Epsom Salt Water.
 This will help the flock clear out what is in their system that they find bothersome.

 Chickens tend to eat whatever you feed them, and sometimes, they will also eat practically everything they see.
 Hence, one of the root causes as to why chickens fart is because of their staple diet.
 Foods that are rich in either or both diacetyl and methanethiol make the chicken’s fart very unpleasant.